Can Sleep Apnea Kill You? A Doctor’s Perspective

 What Are the Major Symptoms of Severe Sleep Apnea?

 Sleep apnea doesn’t have any obvious, cut-and-dried symptoms you can point to an immediately conclude, “I have sleep apnea!”
-This means people often don’t know they have sleep apnea, which is one of the reasons its so dangerous.
+This means people often don’t know they have sleep apnea, which is one of the reasons it’s so dangerous.

 The main symptom people experience with sleep apnea is fatigue.
 But fatigue can come from all kinds of things — stress, busyness, and illness, to name a few — so most people don’t immediately assume an underlying health condition is the cause.